-One of the key missions of the BUP has been the creation of courses from different academic disciplines with both theoretical and practical focuses.
-The BUP courses are unique in that they focus on sustainability in a Baltic Sea region context.
+One of the key missions of The Baltic University Programme (BUP) is the creation of courses from different academic disciplines with both theoretical and practical focuses.
+The BUP courses are created as massive open online courses (MOOCs) that are unique in that they focus on sustainability in a Baltic Sea Region context.

-Currently, the BUP is updating the course material as a response to new research, relevance in examples, and the digital development.
-Focus is on developing course modules connected to the BUP Themes.
-They are designed and will be offered as massive open online courses (MOOCs).
+Currently, the BUP is updating course material as a response to new research, relevance in examples, and the digital development.
+Focus is on developing full course and course modules connected to the BUP themes.
+All courses are designed and will be offered as massive open online courses (MOOCs).
 This means that they are accessed independent of time and place, as full distance courses.
-Students and teachers are able to take the course whenever, as a self paced learning course.
-So far there are 15 courses under development, all will be a part of the BUP Course Platform.
+Students and teachers are able to take the course whenever, as a self-paced learning course.
+There are multiple courses under development, all will be a part of the BUP Course Platform.

 Courses that are under development:

 In developing these BUP courses, participants work in the BUP working model, which means to work in inter disciplinary and intercultural teams of co-operation.
-Colleagues from different Participating Universities, representing different disciplines and academic cultures, contribute with their knowledge and experiences in developing common BUP courses and course materials.
+Colleagues from different participating universities, representing different disciplines and academic cultures, contribute with their knowledge and experiences in developing common BUP courses and course material.
 This way of working offers opportunities to learn from each other and different perspectives as well as different academic cultures.

 The BUP also see further opportunities out from the material developed for each MOOC course.
-For example, users are able to develop more advanced courses, and to give the student credits by adding material, assignments, seminars etc. These initiatives must then be taken from each BUP Participating Universities.
-In this case we will also be able to promote virtual exchange co-operations between BUP universities when running credit bearing courses.
+For example, users are able to develop more advanced courses, and to give the student credits by adding material, assignments, seminars etc. These initiatives must then be taken from each BUP participating universities.
+In this case we will also be able to promote virtual exchange co-operations between BUP participating universities when running credit bearing courses.

 Previous course material